dparker15/softball-lineup-creator/README.md

 ## How to Use

 ### 1. Enter Game Info
-Fill in the game date, your team name, and the opposing team name.
+Fill in the game date, home team name, away team name, and the field name (e.g., *Sandy Plains Field 3*).
+The field name appears on the printed PDF.

 ### 2. Add Your Roster
-**Paste Roster tab (recommended):** Paste your player list directly — one player per line.
+The **Paste Roster** tab is shown by default.
+Paste your player list directly — one player per line.
 The following formats are all accepted:

 ```
 Jane Smith, 12